 New augmented reality capabilites in Solid Edge made their debut at Realize Live this week.
 Our users were able to try out the capabilities for themselves and discuss their requirements and potential use cases with the Solid Edge development team.
 In addition to demonstrations and a hands-on experience in our booth, Oliver Duncan presented our strategy for supporting virtual reality and augmented reality in Solid Edge.

-So what are virtual reality and augmented reality and how are they different?
-Oliver presented the slide below that clarifies that virtual reality uses a completely computer generated environment to simulate a real world environment, because of this goggles are typicaly used to immerse the user in this virtual environment.
-Augmented reality places computer generated models into a real world environment, typicaly using a tablet to capture and display the combined environment.
-There is also mixed reality, where real and digital objects co-exist and interact in real time.
+So what are virtual reality (VR) and augmented reality (AR) and how are they different?
+Oliver presented the slide below that clarifies that virtual reality uses a completely computer generated environment to simulate a real world environment, because of this goggles are typically used to immerse the user in this virtual environment.
+Augmented reality places computer generated models into a real world environment, typically using a tablet to capture and display the combined environment.
+There is also mixed reality, where real and digital objects co-exist in real-time.

 So how does Solid Edge support augmented reality?
 Our development team has come up with an innovative solution making use of both the Solid Edge Portal and the Solid Edge Viewer as you can see in the graphic below.
 The first step is to upload your CAD models to the Solid Edge Portal (a free application) where a new command will generate a QR code for the model.
 The QR code is stored in the project on the Portal and an email sent to invite suppliers and customers to collaborate, they will then have secured access to specific data for AR projects.
 Users can then utilize the Solid Edge Viewer (another free application!) and a camera on a phone or tablet to look at the QR code sitting in a real world environment.
 The 3D model appears in the real world environment and you can move around it, zoom in and out, and even look through it.
 Note that these enhancements to the Portal and Viewer will be available later in the summer of 2019.

 Oliver also presented a nice summary of the Solid Edge approach to augmented reality: